To test or not to test for BRCA?

 When it finally sank in, the anxiety started.
 How the hell am I going to tell my parents?
 And my friends and everyone who knew I got tested and are going to ask me about it.
 That was the worst thing for me.
 I was ready for this outcome for years.
 But what about the rest of them?
 I wanted to stay in that office and not face the world.

 After learning you have a mutation in the BRCA gene you have three choices:

 - Do nothing (in this case maybe you shouldn’t waste everyone’s time and money for genetic testing).

 - Frequent breast and ovarian cancer screenings.

 - Preventative surgery (or more).

-If you’re not sure you’re ready for surgery, you can decide to follow an early detection plan – different tests and screenings are usually performed every six months and can include MRI, mammography, and ultrasound for breast cancer and transvaginal ultrasound and tumor markers for ovarian cancer.
-You can later change your mind and decide to have surgery.
+If you’re not sure you’re ready for surgery, you can decide to follow an early detection plan – different tests and screenings are usually performed every six months.

 Preventative surgery means a bilateral mastectomy (removal of both breasts) with immediate or delayed reconstruction (if you so choose) and removal of fallopian tubes and ovaries to minimize the risk.